How Tap Works: A Detailed Look at the World’s Most Advanced Input Device

 Yes! (though not necessary)

-When wearing two Taps that are paired them to the same device, they will act as two unique keyboards.
+When wearing two Taps that are paired to the same device, they will act as two unique keyboards.
 Thus you would be able to input from 2 separate devices at the same time.

 Some users do so to input with one hand as a keyboard and another as a mouse or special controller.